lucasvinals/ChangeExtensionPlugin/README.md

          */
         extensions: ['js', 'css'],
         /**
-         * This is the extension of the compression method you'll use.
+         * Extension of the compression method.
          * 'gz' by default
          */
         compressionMethod: 'gz',